omeka/classic-enduser/docs/Plugins/OhmsEmbed.md

 The Viewer will appear where you place it using shortcodes and exhibit blocks.

 On item pages, the OHMS Viewer will appear differently depending on your Omeka Classic theme.
 Each theme may need to have its settings adjusted to work smoothly.
-For example, the Lightbox gallery viewer that some themes offer may need to be disabled so that the OHMS Viewer can appear in its place.
+For example, the lightGallery viewer that some themes offer may need to be disabled so that the OHMS Viewer can appear in its place.

 If your Omeka Classic site will include a variety of different item types and media alongside OHMS items, you may need to make decisions trading off the best display settings for each type.